httpwg/http-extensions/draft-ietf-httpbis-priority.md

 needs, which can be combined with other factors that are considered during the peer's prioritization decision making.

-RFC 7540 stream priority ({{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
-It suffered from poor deployment and interoperability and was deprecated in a revision of HTTP/2 ({{HTTP2}}).
+RFC 7540 stream priority (see {{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
+It suffered from poor deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
 However, in order to maintain wire compatibility, HTTP/2 priority signals are still mandatory to handle (see
 {{Section 5.3.2 of HTTP2}}).